conradwt/rails-setup-guide-for-macos/README.md

 ## Support

-Bug reports and feature requests can be filed for the <add project here> project here:
+Bug reports and feature requests can be filed for the `rails-setup-guide-for-macos` project here:

 - [File Bug Reports and Features](https://github.com/conradwt/rails-setup-guide-for-macos/issues)